Aklilu-Mandefro/youtube-clone-with-html-and-css/README.md

-# ✅ YouTube Clone With HTML and CSS - For HTML and CSS Beginners
+# ✅ YouTube Clone With HTML and CSS - For Beginners

 This is a the UI of YouTube made with HTML and CSS.
 If you are learning HTML and CSS as a begginner, hope you will get something from this simple project including but not limited to:
 1. CSS nested layouts: flexbox and Grid